-Secretary Debra Haaland is an enrolled member of the Laguna Pueblo, no stranger to making history.
-In 2021 she became the 54th United States secretary of the interior and the first Indigenous person to serve as a Cabinet secretary and the second to serve in the Cabinet.
+Secretary Debra Haaland is an enrolled member of the Laguna Pueblo and no stranger to making history.
+In 2021, she became the 54th United States secretary of the interior and the first Indigenous person to serve as a Cabinet secretary and the second to serve in the Cabinet.
 She formally served as the first chairwoman elected to the Laguna Development Corporation Board of Directors, a Laguna-owned business created to strengthen the Laguna Community and its economy.
-She was also the chair of the New Mexico Democratic Party from 2015 to 2017 and a U.S. representative for New Mexico’s 1st congressional district from 2019 to 2021, making her one of the first Native American women elected to the U.S. Congress ever.
+She was also the chair of the New Mexico Democratic Party from 2015 to 2017 and a US representative for New Mexico’s 1st congressional district from 2019 to 2021, making her one of the first Native American women ever elected to Congress.

 Before running for office, Secretary Haaland started a salsa company to support herself and her daughter.
 At times during this period, she did not earn enough money to afford housing and had to rely on friends for shelter and food stamps to eat.
 Haaland’s path to elected office is proof that the personal is political.

 Congresswoman Sharice Davids is a member of the Ho-Chunk (Winnebago) people and an enrolled member of the Ho-Chunk Nation of Wisconsin.
-She is also a U.S. attorney, former mixed martial artist (MMA), and current politician serving as the U.S. Representative from Kansas’s 3rd congressional district since 2019.
+She is also a US attorney, former mixed martial artist, and has represented Kansas’ 3rd congressional district in the House since 2019.
 Elected in 2018, Davids became the first Democrat elected to represent a Kansas congressional district in a decade.
-Davids is the first openly LGBTQ+ Native American elected to the U.S. Congress, the first openly lesbian person elected to the U.S. Congress from Kansas, and one of the first Native American women elected to Congress, alongside Secretary Haaland.
+Davids is the first openly LGBTQIA+ Native American elected to Congress, the first openly lesbian person elected to Congress from Kansas, and one of the first Native American women elected to Congress, alongside Secretary Haaland.

-She is a member of the Committee on Natural Resources and Committee on Oversight and Reform.
-On Natural Resources, Herrell serves on the National Parks, Forests, and Public Lands Subcommittee and as Vice Ranking Member of the Energy and Minerals Development Subcommittee.
-On Oversight, she serves on both the Environment and Government Operations Subcommittees.
-Herrell is also a member of the conservative House Freedom Caucus and Republican Study Committee.
+During her time in the House, she was a member of the Committee on Natural Resources and Committee on Oversight and Reform.
+On Natural Resources, Herrell served on the National Parks, Forests, and Public Lands Subcommittee and as Vice Ranking Member of the Energy and Minerals Development Subcommittee.
+On Oversight, she served on both the Environment and Government Operations Subcommittees.
+Herrell was also a member of the conservative House Freedom Caucus and Republican Study Committee.

 Stephanie Byers is a member of the Chickasaw Nation, making her the first openly transgender person to serve in the Kansas Legislature and the first transgender Native American person elected to office in America.

 Prior to running for office, Byers was an educator.
-With two degrees in Music, Byers taught at Wichita North High School for 29 years before retiring in 2019.
-Since coming out publicly as a transgender woman, she has advocated on issues that impact the LGBTQ+ community.
-She has spoken at rallies on the steps of the Kansas State Capitol and given presentations to several local community organizations, as well as public school faculties and student bodies.
-Stephanie served as the Communications Director for Wichita Pride, a local organization that hosts Wichita’s local LGBTQ pride events, and has supporteed a number of other local Wichita non-profits.
+With two degrees in music, Byers taught at Wichita North High School for 29 years before retiring in 2019.
+Since coming out publicly as a transgender woman, she has advocated on issues that impact the LGBTQIA+ community, speaking at rallies on the steps of the Kansas State Capitol and given presentations to several local community organizations, as well as public school faculties and student bodies.
+Byers served as the Communications Director for Wichita Pride, a local organization that hosts Wichita’s local LGBTQIA+ pride events, and has supported a number of other local Wichita nonprofits.

 Lieutenant Governor Peggy Flanagan is a citizen of the White Earth Nation and is serving as the 50th lieutenant governor of Minnesota.
-Flanagan has been involved in politics since college, having worked for the campaign of former U.S. Senator Paul Wellstone.
+Flanagan has been involved in politics since college, having worked for the campaign of former senator Paul Wellstone.
 She eventually became an organizer for the urban Native American community.
 After college, she worked for the Minnesota Council of Churches, performing outreach work between Native American families and the Minneapolis public school system.
-In her first run for elective office, Flanagan won a seat on the board of Minneapolis Public Schools in 2004.
+In her first run for elective office in 2004, Flanagan won a seat on the board of Minneapolis Public Schools.

-Flanagan was elected lieutenant governor on November 6, 2018, making her the second Native American woman to be elected to statewide executive office in U.S. history after Denise Juneau.
-Believing in the power that if we can see it we can be it, she recently secured a $1.3 million investment to teach K–12 students the ‘full true history’ of Minnesota’s Indigenous people
+Flanagan was elected lieutenant governor on November 6, 2018, making her the second Native American woman to be elected to statewide executive office in US history, after Denise Juneau.
+Firmly believing that if we can see it, we can be it, she recently secured a $1.3 million investment to teach K-12 students the “full true history” of Minnesota’s Indigenous people.